 Of particular interest is the development of data management technology to support the monetization of carbon offsets.
-The Company's leading combustion technology establishes an improvement over current practices (i.e. venting or combustion practices with lesser performance) providing a reduction in greenhouse gas (GHG) emissions.
-The difference in GHG emissions will generate carbon offsets and the Company will be implementing a feature of its data management that quantifies its combustion performance to determine carbon offsets in real time.
+The Company's industry leading combustion technology establishes an improvement over current practices (i.e. venting or combustion practices with lesser performance)

+providing a reduction in greenhouse gas (GHG) emissions.
+The Company will be implementing a feature of its data management system that quantifies combustion performance to determine carbon offsets in real time.